Lorraine Silver: Career

 Silver's singing career began in 1965, when she was thirteen and recorded an a cappella version of Brian Hyland's "Sealed With A Kiss" at a DIY singing booth in Woolworths in Oxford Street, London.
 The song attracted the attention of Pye Records, who signed her for a two-record deal.
 For her first single Silver released "Lost Summer Love", a song previously sung by Shelley Fabares.
 The single was produced by Tony Reeves and arranged by Johnny Harris and featured Klaus Voormann on bass guitar.
 Another Shelley Fabares cover, "I Know You'll Be There", was recorded for the B-side.
 Her second single was an original song, "The Happy Faces", with a cover version of The Supremes' "When the Love Light Starts Shining Thru His Eyes" on the B-side.
 Neither single sold well and Silver's contract was not renewed.

 Although the original recordings did not chart, Silver's version of "Lost Summer Love" went on to become popular within the Northern soul movement at the Wigan Casino in the 1970s.
 The single was reissued on the Casino Classics label, selling in excess of 30,000 copies.
 Silver, however, remained largely unaware of the song's popularity and her fame within the Northern soul scene until 1988.

 All four original recordings have been released on numerous Northern soul compilation CDs, and she also was featured in the best-selling biography of Dusty Springfield written by Lucy O'Brien entitled Dusty.
-Silver is still working extensively in theatres and venues throughout the UK and Europe, as special guest with the UK's No 1 Northern soul act, The Signatures featuring Stefan Taylor.

-In January 2018, Silver released her first single since her days on Pye, "Standing at the Intersection" / "The Best Time of My Life", produced by Ian Levine on Rochester Hills Records.
-In 2021, she went into the studios again with Ian Levine and recorded her follow up, "Fever Raging Out of Control" / "The Last to Know" and likewise her latest single in 2022 "Sunny Day" / "Two Way Street".